 Join a small group of students and a facilitator as we journey together through different Buddhist books – reflecting on the teachings and applying them in our ordinary lives.
 Register by emailing Satya & Kaspa at email@example.com with the book you want to study & we’ll send you more information.
 You might also be interested in joining our longer modular Living the Dharma programme.

 These groups offer students an opportunity to engage more deeply with the Dharma, the precious teachings of the Buddha.
 As we encounter various teachings from different schools of Buddhism, listen to others and put teachings into practice, we trust that we will start living with more freedom, confidence, insight and joy.

-Groups are a maximum of eight and will be held either at the temple in Malvern or on Zoom.
-The books we’ll study are below.
+Groups are a maximum of six to eight and will be held either at the temple in Malvern or on Zoom.
+The next books are below.